 Business Plans: A Step-by-Step Guide

 Business plans are inherently strategic.
 You start here, today, with certain resources and abilities.
-You want to get to a there, a point in the future (usually three to five years out) at which time your business will have a different set of resources and abilities as well as greater profitability and increased assets.
+And you want to get to there, a point in the future (usually three to five years out), at which time your business will have a different set of resources and abilities as well as greater profitability and increased assets.
 Your plan shows how you will get from here to there.

 Related: 7 Steps to a Perfectly Written Business Plan